ying-tang/help-documentation/_drafts/k2k-federation.md

 }
 ```

-The possible user attributes types that can be used in the remote rules are:
+The possible user attributes types that can be given in the remote rules are these:
 ```
 openstack_user
 openstack_user_domain